 Mainstage productions provide students and recent alumni the opportunity to work with faculty and professional guest artists on challenging artistic projects.
 It uses a creative, research-based model that pushes practitioners to question the assumptions operating beneath productions of both classic plays and new works.
 Contact Professor Kristin Horton about upcoming shows and opportunities both onstage and backstage.

 A collective of students interested in writing, directing, managing, and acting in theater, GTT is a student club that runs an annual one-act play festival and produces a range of theatrical productions, including a mainstage production, usually of a student work, in the spring.
 GTT is also a forum for discussing theater and shows that students see in and around NYC.
-GTT is completely student-run and welcomes students to get involved year-round by writing to GTT faculty adviser Matthew AJ Gregory.
+GTT is completely student-run and welcomes students to get involved year-round.

 With over 20 different arts workshops each semester in music, dance, theater, the visual arts, and architecture and design for both beginning and advanced students, Gallatin students learn from professional artists, performers, and writers.
 This artist-scholar model emphasizes research and an academically rigorous critical practice.
 Visit Courses on the Gallatin website for more about arts workshops.